 We’ve got some helpful insights if you’re looking for tips on how to plant, grow and care for these indigenous beauties.
 Perhaps you just need some trouble-shooting advice on common problems these plants can experience.
 We’ve got you covered in this Golden Wattle Growing Guide.

-Meet Australia’s Golden Lady
+Meet Australia’s Golden Wattle

 She’s tall, growing to a height of up to 8 meters.
 The Golden Wattle has flattened leaf stalks instead of real leaves and produces fragrant, golden flowers which arrive in late winter and spring.